-There are few electronics that accumulate the level of human filth that keyboards do.
+There are few electronics that accumulate the level of human filth the way that keyboards do.
 Dust, dander, pet hair, and skin oils all find their way onto – and into – keyboards and keycaps after extended use.
 Of course, that says nothing of inadvertently backhanding your favorite drink onto your gaming plank.

 A mechanical keyboard comprised of a quality PCB and switches will last years, but negligent maintenance can yield them not such a joy to type or game on.
 A crunchy or sticky switch is the bane of any keyboard aficionado.
 It needn’t be this way, however.